faiz1996khan/database-design-and-scaling-guide/partitioning/README.md

 ## 9. What we demonstrated

-By the end of this lab you should understand:

 - A parent table can be partitioned by range.
 - Rows are automatically routed into the correct partition on insert.
 - Queries containing the partition key can benefit from partition pruning.
 - Indexes can exist on partitioned tables and be used within partitions.
 - Partitioning helps with very large tables and lifecycle/retention operations.
-- Partitioning is different from sharding.

-## 10. Next section

-**Sharding**

-We will move from splitting one table into partitions to distributing data across multiple PostgreSQL database instances.